 We know that working together with our communities, we can tackle a range of issues to improve health outcomes and reduce inequalities.

 We have a strong history of engagement, with examples of best practice across the organisations and different area, but want to use the opportunity coming together as a system gives us to build on this.
-To help us do this we have worked with a range of people - members of the public, NHS staff, the voluntary sector, Healhwatch and local authorities, to co-design a Community Involvement Approach for the Integrated Care System.
+To help us do this we have worked with a range of people - members of the public, NHS staff, the voluntary sector, Healhwatch and local authorities, to co-design a Community Involvement Approach.

 The ambition for our community involvement is that it will enable people who use services to have equal access to high quality health and care opportunities.
 This is is supported by four principles: